-If you have kids, how much you tell them will depend on their age and what you think they can handle.
-But reassure them that they can’t “catch” your disease, and they did nothing to cause it -- two common fears kids have.
+If you have children, how much you tell them will depend on their age and what you think they can handle.
+But reassure them that they can’t “catch” your disease and that they did nothing to cause it, two common fears kids have.

 Since you may need to take time off from work for treatment, it’s important to let your boss or someone in your company’s HR department know that you’re sick.
 You may want to tell a few co-workers, too.

 If you don’t feel like telling dozens of people about your diagnosis, try this: Pick one or two people close to you to spread the word and field questions from others.

 Choose a Healthy Lifestyle

 Exercise is even more important for people with colorectal cancer.
 Studies show that physical activity reduces the risk of death after a diagnosis of colorectal cancer.
 Talk to your doctor about how much and what type of exercise is right for you.
 Many people aim for 30 minutes most days of the week.
 If you’re just getting started, try to be active for 10 or 15 minutes and build up from there.